| Links Top Level Elements Connectors Containers Nested Components | The AJP Connector| Introduction | |

 configuration file.
 The next section describes how to enable

+this option.
 After enabling the AJP 1.3 connector, you need to define workers,

-using a $CATALINA_HOME/conf/workers.properties file.
+using a $CATALINA_HOME/conf/workers.propertiesfile.

 In most cases, using the example workers.properties given below